mikepierce/conference-website-template/README.md

-If you have access to a department web server for hosting, then using this template is as easy as cloning this repository directly into the `.www` folder in your home directory.
+If you have access to a department web server for hosting, then using this template is as easy as cloning this repository directly into your public HTML directory.
-If not you can pretty easily host a website using this template using [github pages](https://pages.github.com/).
+If not you can pretty easily host a website using this template with [github pages](https://pages.github.com/).
 See that link for more details, but the basic procedure is this:

  1. Create a repository on GitHub titled `username.github.io`,